Tensor invariants for classical groups revisited: Equivalent enumerations of basis elements

-\item \begin{enumerate}[label=\textup{(\arabic*)}] \item Again, restricting~\eqref{gr dim O} to tableaux with weight $\mathbf{1}$ is the same as restricting to $\SYT$s. \item Let $T \in \SYT(\lambda)$, where $\ell(\lambda) \leq n$ and $\lambda \vdash m$ has even rows.
-Let $T'$ denote the SYT obtained by reflecting $T$ across the the main diagonal.
-Then $T'$ has exactly $\ell(\lambda)$ columns, all of which have even length.
-Therefore, ${\rm RSK}_{\rm C}(T')$ is an $m \times m$ symmetric permutation matrix with trace zero, whose support has height $\ell(\lambda)$, where we put the usual product order on $[m] \times [m]$.
-(This all follows from the proof of part~\ref{Sp in poly thm} of Theorem~\ref{thm:poly invariants GL O Sp}, found in Section~\ref{sec:proofs}.)
-Therefore each such $T$ corresponds to a fixed-point-free involution on $[m]$.
-Moreover, the height of the support of ${\rm RSK}_{\rm C}(T')$ is the size of the largest chain, which is a pattern of $1$'s lying along a single path from northwest to southeast.
-Equivalently, the height of the support is the length of the longest increasing subsequence in the corresponding involution, and therefore this length is $\ell(\lambda)$.
-This procedure is invertible since ${\rm RSK}_{\rm C}$ is a bijection. \end{enumerate}
+\item Again, specializing Proposition~\ref{prop:standard monomial basis} to multidegree $\mathbf{1}$ is the same as restricting to $\SYT$s. \item Let $T \in \SYT(\lambda)$, where $\ell(\lambda) \leq n$ and $\lambda \vdash m$ has even rows.
+Let $T'$ denote the SYT obtained by transposing $T$.
+Then $T'$ has exactly $\ell(\lambda)$ many columns, all of which have even length.
+Let $M \coloneqq \RSK_{\rm C}(T')$, which is an $m \times m$ symmetric permutation matrix with trace zero (i.e., a fixed-point-free involution on $[m]$).
+By the corollary on page 718 of Knuth~\cite{Knuth}, combined with his description of $\RSK_{\rm C}$ in his Theorem 4, the number of columns in $T'$ (namely $\ell(\lambda) \leq n$) is the length of the longest increasing subsequence in this involution.
+This procedure is invertible since $\RSK_{\rm C}$ is a bijection. \end{enumerate}